kmahyyg/ztncui-aio/README.md

 $ docker build . --build-arg OVERLAY_S6_ARCH=<one of aarch64,x86_64> -t ghcr.io/kmahyyg/ztncui-aio:latest
 ```

+> Why not directly detect CPU arch?
+Some kernel may use non-standard expression of architecture.

 Change `NODEJS_MAJOR` variable in Dockerfile to use different nodejs version.

 Never use `node_lts.x` as your installation script of nodejs whose version might changed without further notice due to time shift.